chaostoolkit/chaostoolkit-documentation/sources/overview/concepts.md

 ## Steady State Hypothesis

-A Steady State Hypothesis describes "what normal looks like" for your system in order for the experiment to surface information you can make sense of.
+A Steady State Hypothesis describes "what normal looks like" for your system in order for the experiment to surface information about weaknesses when compared against the declared "normal" tolerances of what is measured.

-Indeed, should your system be already in a broken state, your experiment could be difficult to interpret.

-There is a single Steady State Hypothesis per experiment and is made of probes.
-If any of those fail, the experiment is halted.
+The Chaos Toolkit uses the Steady State Hypothesis for two purposes.
+It is used as a check before an experiment is run that the target system is in a recognised ***normal*** state.
+It is also used as the template for comparison of the state of your system ***after*** the experiment has been run, forming the results provided by the experiment's report.

 ## Method